-As explained in the Funding Strategy Statement, the fund has a long term strategy of investing member contributions so as to have sufficient investments to meet future pension liabilities as they fall due.
-Fund health is monitored every three years by means of review by an independent actuary (see Triennial Review, page 10)
+As explained in the Funding Strategy Statement on page 64, the fund has a long term strategy of investing member contributions so as to have sufficient investments to meet future pension liabilities as they fall due.
+Fund health is monitored every three years by means of review by an independent actuary (see Triennial Review, page 20).